nieksand/rustfun/README.md

 code could be satisfied by the standard library instead.

 ## Vector Algorithms (vector)
 Algorithms operating on vectors.
-Obviously, many could be further generalized C++ iterator style to deal with more arbitrary collections.
-I also haven't bother templatizing most of the routines yet.
+Most can be further generalized to deal with more arbitrary collections and types.

 Sorts: quick, heap, merge, insertion, selection, bubble, bogo, shaker.